How can I become a teacher in the Netherlands with a foreign teaching qualification?

 You can read more about language requirements in this article.

-Are there costs associated with the certification procedure?
+Are there costs associated with DUO's certification procedure?

 Recognition of a teaching qualification by DUO (or notification of temporary employment as a teacher or lecturer) is free of cost.
 If you want to have other diplomas translated or assessed by Nuffic, there will be a fee charged for this.
 DUO only recognizes diplomas.